wolph/distraction-blocker/docs/qa-checklist.md

 ## Runtime permission onboarding evidence

-Task 5 automated evidence targets exact source commit `d2aae6db6034397b1cf77963d5219d08c329090c` with Google Chrome for Testing 151.0.7922.34.
+Task 5 fixes are recorded in commit `364560292daa58f327802aae40082556aaa6128b` with Google Chrome for Testing 151.0.7922.34.
 Every browser run used an isolated Playwright profile and did not touch the user's Chrome.
+The verification ran in the shared integration worktree with this commit checked out plus preserved in-progress Task 2 popup edits.
+The results validate that integrated state, not a clean exact tree for this commit alone.

-- [x] `npm run build && npx playwright test tests/e2e/onboarding.spec.ts tests/e2e/restart.spec.ts` passed all 6 scenarios.
-It covered a fresh install without host access, the incomplete popup, denial and retry, a granted dynamic registration, local and Sync completion, browser restart, permission revocation, rejected session start after revocation, a real blocked page after grant, and restored blocking after restart.
+- [x] `npm run build && npx playwright test tests/e2e/onboarding.spec.ts tests/e2e/restart.spec.ts` passed all 7 scenarios in 45.9 seconds.
+It covered a fresh install without host access, the incomplete popup, delayed onboarding loading and step transitions, denial and retry, a granted dynamic registration, local and Sync completion, browser restart, permission revocation, rejected session start after revocation, a real blocked page after grant, and restored blocking after restart.
 - [x] The real Chrome Sync quota scenario filled only test-owned keys, preserved unrelated Sync data, forced first publication to fail, and kept setup incomplete with local choices, the pending journal, and the checkpoint intact.
 The state survived a protocol-level background-worker stop and a browser restart.
 Removing only the test filler allowed retry.
 Both recovered local and remote settings and lists matched the captured pre-failure local snapshot.
-- [x] The onboarding and restart scenarios recorded zero browser console, page, worker, request, and blocked-request errors across worker startup, initial navigation, permission-bootstrap launches, and restarts.
-Shutdown-only worker messages with the exact text `focus-lock background error Error: The browser is shutting down.` were classified separately.
+- [x] Playwright cannot attach listeners before `launchPersistentContext` returns.
+The fixture attaches page, worker, and context-level request listeners immediately after launch, then forces a monitored worker stop and restart before behavior assertions for every production, temporary permission, and restart launch.
+The onboarding and restart scenarios recorded zero browser console, page, worker, request, and blocked-request errors through monitored worker boot, initial navigation, permission-bootstrap launches, and restarts.
+- [x] Every final browser context closed before fixture diagnostics were asserted.
+Teardown failures and diagnostics failures are aggregated.
+Shutdown-only worker messages are retained in a separate bucket and accepted only when they exactly equal `focus-lock background error Error: The browser is shutting down.`
-- [x] `NO_COLOR=1 npm run check` passed 66 test files with 1,725 tests passed and 2 skipped.
+- [x] `NO_COLOR=1 npm run check` passed 68 test files with 1,734 tests passed and 2 skipped.
 Biome, TypeScript, deterministic icon generation, and the production build passed.
-- [x] `NO_COLOR=1 npm run e2e` rebuilt the extension and passed all 36 Playwright scenarios in 3.7 minutes.
+- [x] `NO_COLOR=1 npm run e2e` rebuilt the extension and passed all 37 Playwright scenarios in 3.8 minutes.
 - [x] Automated grant setup launched a test-only copy of the same extension ID with required HTTP and HTTPS host permissions, then relaunched the production optional-permission manifest.
 This exercised Chrome's persisted permission state, dynamic registration, revocation, and enforcement without faking extension APIs.
 - [ ] The native Chrome permission warning was not observed in headless automation.
 Exact warning copy and a real-prompt artifact remain part of Task 6 visual verification.